kasemir/phoebus-doc/source/preferences.rst

 It is therefore not neccessary to always run the application with the same ``-settings ..`` command line option.
 Just invoking with the command line option once or using the ``Import Preferences`` button once suffices to load settings.
+In practice, however, it is advisable to include the ``-settings ..`` command line option in a site-specific application start script.
+This way, new users do not need to remember to once start with the option, and existing users will benefit from changes to the settings file.

 Conceptually, preference settings are meant to hold critical configuration parameters like the control system network configuration.